Set up OpenConnect VPN Server (ocserv) on Ubuntu 16.04/18.04 with Let’s Encrypt

 sudo systemctl start ocserv

 By default OpenConnect VPN server listens on TCP and UDP port 443.
-If it’s being used by web server, then the VPN server can’t be started.
+If it’s being used by web server, then the VPN server would probably fail to start.
 We will see how to change the port in OpenConnect VPN configuration file later.

 certbot --version